 Further information on each of the roles can be found in the information pack:

 The venue is open to the public from 5th - 31st August inclusive.
 Volunteers work on a daily rota throughout the festival, on a schedule that varies according to their role.
 All departments ensure that adequate breaks are provided for rest and enjoying the festival, including three full days off during the programme.
 Typical shift patterns are discussed in more detail during interview.
 All volunteers are involved the venue Get-In and Get-Out at either side of these dates, where we set up and pack up the venue respectively.

 In addition to what we hope is an invaluable and exhilarating experience, all volunteers receive;

 - A subsistence of no less than £680 as a contribution to your living expenses.
-This can be paid in 2 parts (50% in the middle of the festival, 50% at the end) or in one lump sum at the conclusion of the run.
+This is paid in 2 parts - 50% in the middle of the festival, 50% at the end).

 - For those who require accommodation, a single private bedroom within close proximity to the venue at no cost.
 Each room is in a 4 - 6 bedroom apartment that is shared exclusively with other Pleasance volunteers.

 - A Pleasance Pass, which gives free access to any show in the Pleasance programme, as well as discounts at various restaurants, cafes and bars throughout Edinburgh.

 - Weekly events and get togethers, so that you can relax, have fun and get to know the great team of people around you.